A Constructive Characterization of Optimal Bundling: Solving the Problem

-The proof proceeds by first showing that under Assumption \ref{a0}, any minimal optimal menu of problem (\ref{eq6}) has an interval structure, where each bundle in a minimal optimal menu is optimal over a unique interval of types, and the intervals form a ``quasi-partition'' of the type space in the sense that the only intersections between adjacent intervals are the boundaries.

-The proof then shows that for any pair of bundles that are optimal over adjacent intervals, their value functions must satisfy an increasing difference property.
-This follows from Lemma \ref{l1}, since the order of the virtual values of the pair of bundles at $\underline{t}$ and $\bar{t}$ must be opposite.
-With this property established, the proof constructs the standard price scheme that makes the marginal type consumer indifferent.
-The increasing differences property then guarantees that the allocation given by the minimal optimal menu of problem (\ref{eq6}) and the constructed price scheme are together incentive compatible.
-Individual rationality is satisfied because the lowest type receives the empty bundle and pays zero, which is the price of the empty bundle.
-By IC, the utility of higher types is larger than the utility of higher types receiving the empty bundle and paying its price, which is exactly zero.\footnote{Note that the set of valuation functions on $\mathcal{B}: \{v(\cdot, t): t \in T\}$ is not necessarily convex since $v(b, \cdot)$ is not necessarily linear in $t$ for any $b \in \mathcal{B}$, so that the feasibility of deterministic allocations result in \cite{saksandyu2005} cannot be directly applied. }
+Third, with increasing valuation differences across adjacent intervals in hand, the standard price scheme---the one leaving each marginal type indifferent between adjacent bundles---makes the allocation incentive compatible.
+Individual rationality follows because the lowest type receives the empty bundle at a price of zero, and by IC every higher type obtains at least that outside utility.\footnote{Note that the set of valuation functions on $\mathcal{B}$, $\{v(\cdot, t): t \in T\}$, is not necessarily convex since $v(b, \cdot)$ need not be linear in $t$, so the feasibility of deterministic allocations in \cite{saksandyu2005} cannot be directly applied.}